 This temple is 15 km from Dharamshala and a beautiful spot which has outstanding views of the Dhauladhars, the Baner Khad and Dadh.
 A trek of about 16 km up in the Dhauladhar ranges is the ancient temple of Aadi Himani Chamunda.

-The Baijnath temple was constructed in 1204 A.D. by two local merchants named Ahuka and Manyuka.
+The Baijnath temple is about 40 minutes from us and was constructed in 1204 A.D. by two local merchants named Ahuka and Manyuka.
 The temple is a beautiful example of Nagara style, an early medieval north Indian temple architecture.
 The temple attracts a multitude of tourists and pilgrims from all over India and abroad year-round.
 Makara Sankranti, Maha Shivaratri, Vaisakha Sankranti, Shravana Mondays, etc. are celebrated with great zeal.